Frequently Asked Questions

 What is the Affordable Access Program?

 The Affordable Access Program allows qualified individuals to apply for municipal subsidized programs.
-This new intake process will allow residents to apply once and have their application package sent to all the programs that they wish to apply for.
+This application allows residents to apply once and have their application package sent to all the programs that they wish to apply for.
+If you need help with your application, call 311.

 How do I submit my application?